Christopher-Hayes/hayes.software/src/blog/ddcutil.md

   // Monitor 1 on bus 6 -> DisplayPort
   system("ddcutil -b 6 setvcp 0x60 0x0f");
   // Monitor 2 on bus 7 -> DisplayPort
-  system("ddcutil -b 7 setvcp 0x60 0x0f");
+  // Comment out the line below if you only have one monitor system("ddcutil -b 7 setvcp 0x60 0x0f");
   return 0;
 }